-Praying for His help in moments of distress when I usually get angry.
+Pray for His help in moments of distress when I usually get angry.

-Try to recognize situations that normally make me angry, and place them at the feet of our Lord Jesus' feet
+Try to recognize situations that normally make me angry, and place them at the feet of our Lord Jesus.

-Seeking God in prayer and being quiet in His presence
+Seek God in prayer and being quiet in His presence.

-Asking God's forgiveness, so that I can forgive others
+Asking God's forgiveness, so that I can forgive others.

-Paying more attention to Blessing those in my life as God intends Be mindful that you are on the crusade of the King of Kings.
+Pay more attention to God's Blessings in my life.

+Be mindful that you are on the Crusade of the King of Kings.
 "Unless you take up your cross and follow me, you have no part with me", said our Master.
 (St Matthew's Gospel: chapter 16; verse 24) Do not be afraid to confess the King who is like no other King.